Special Feature: Products Sally Recommends

 Cooking With Tea

 Tea is not only a refreshing, delicious beverage, it's a wonderful ingredient in cooking food.
 It's a marinade, a tenderizer, a condiment and, certainly, a unique bon mot for your dinner guests to savor while they wonder why the rice tastes so special or the chicken is so tender.
+Not only does it taste fantastic, but herbal tea can be an excellent supplier of health benefits as well.
+Whether you want to use a green, leaf, flower, root, seed, bark, or berry tea, you’re likely to find exactly what you’re looking for.

 I champion the use of pure Camellia sinensis, aka "real tea," versus herbal infusions, fruited or scented blends or other beverages.
 However, I do confess that fruited or scented blends, in particular, make great flavorings to both pastries and entrees.